wildcard/kobi.kadosh.me/content/posts/2019-11-17-write-less-code-read-more-career-advice-for-programmers-and-everyone else.md

 ## When Continued Learning Simply Works

 When is it worth your while to learn?
-For me it touches every corner of my career, now @Natural Intelligence when discovering the world of SSG, JAMstack & Gatsby.js, and in the past, at virtually every company I’ve worked for.
+For me, it touches every corner of my career, now @Natural Intelligence when discovering the world of SSG, JAMstack & Gatsby.js, and in the past, at virtually every company I’ve worked for.

 A few years ago I worked @Payoneer, in 2014–15, when React wasn’t popular in Israeli tech — Angular was king.
 Back then we looked for an opportunity to reinvent our front-end process to allow rapid development of features for the main product.
 Being the reader that I am, I learned of React (a JavaScript library) and after many discussions with my fellow architects, I pushed to use it instead of Angular.
 React fit our new process like a glove and was proven to be super effective.
 We integrated React to our current system without any complex changes.
 It allowed us to share code between multiple mini-applications/product features that were developed.